 Health and Wellness

 The BELL Hawai’i program includes moderately physically challenging activities.
 We will spend a significant amount of time walking/hiking or snorkeling almost every day.
 We will conduct on-site swim evaluations to determine the level of assistance each students requires while snorkeling.
 Students may participate in all activities, independent of their ability to swim.
 We provide life jackets for beginning swimmers.

 Accommodations and Meals

 For the first part of the course, students will stay at Hawai’i Volcanoes National Park at the Kilauea Military Camp (KMC).
-Students will stay in same-sex dorm-style (Hales) structures with bunk beds.
-Students will have access to showers, toilets, and a modern cafeteria. www.kmc-volcano.com/
+Students will stay in same-sex dorm-style (hales) structures with bunk beds.
+Students will have access to showers and toilets in the dorm and meals will be at the KMC cafeteria.

 The BELL Hawai’i program is a physically taxing program involving significant exertion in the outdoors.
 For your safety and comfort during the program, we expect participants to fully disclose any and all pre-existing medical conditions in required medical forms.

 In a medical emergency, you will be transported to the hospital in Hilo or Kona.
 We will always be within a 1-2 hour drive from a hospital.
 For minor problems, we have a well-equipped first aid kit and staff certified in first aid, and lifeguarding.